-UPDATE 1-Peru miners start nationwide strike to protest proposed reforms
+UPDATE 2-Peru miners start nationwide strike; govt sees little output impact

 Workers at 56 mining unions in the Andean country, including the country's top copper mines, are taking part in the strike, said Ricardo Juarez, the head of the National Federation of Mining, Metallurgical and Steel Workers of Peru (FNTMMSP).

-Juarez said the stoppage will likely curb copper production at some of the country's largest mines, including BHP Billiton Plc and Glencore Plc's Antamina, Freeport-McMoRan Inc's Cerro Verde, MMG Ltd's Las Bambas, and Southern Copper Corp's Cuajone and Toquepala deposits.
+Juarez told Reuters the stoppage will likely curb copper production at some of the country's largest mines, including BHP Billiton Plc and Glencore Plc's Antamina, Freeport-McMoRan Inc's Cerro Verde, MMG Ltd's Las Bambas, and Southern Copper Corp's Cuajone and Toquepala deposits.

 However, a spokesman for Peru's main mining association, the National Society of Mining, Oil and Energy, said mining companies have contingency plans in place that should prevent any major impacts on production.